Skip to Content

 Shimano Stella SW Reel Review

-The Shimano Stella SW Spinning Reel has been called a lot of names including “The King of Saltwater Spinning Reels” and “The Premier Big Game Spinning Reel on the Market Today”.
-With names like that and a reputation that follows comes the high price tag.
+The Shimano Stella SW Spinning Reel has been called many names, including “The King of Saltwater Spinning Reels” and “The Premier Big Game Spinning Reel on the Market Today.”
+With names like that and a reputation that follows comes a high price tag.

-In this review of the Stella SW reel, I will try and uncover the truth about this legendary reel and determine if it is really worth the $1,000+ price tag that accompanies it.
-The Stella SW falls into the category called “Super Spinners” which are aimed specifically at the Big Game market.
+In this review of the Stella SW reel, I will try to uncover the truth about this legendary reel and determine if it is worth the $1,000+ price tag that accompanies it.
+The Stella SW falls into the “Super Spinners” category, explicitly aimed at the Big Game market.

-The Shimano Stella was first introduced in the spring of 1993 and has always held the position as the flagship of saltwater spinning reels from Shimano.
+The Shimano Stella was first introduced in the spring of 1993 and has always been the flagship of Shimano’s saltwater spinning reels.

-The Stella is usually the first reel in the lineup to get the newest and best technology and had new models released in 1998, 2008 and the newest revision in 2013 that represent that.
+The Stella is usually the first reel in the lineup to get the newest and best technology, and it had new models released in 1998 and 2008, and the latest revision in 2013 represents that.

-The most recent version of the Stella SW is available in 8 sizes ranging from a 5,000 up to the new monster 30,000 and comes in one or more of the three gearing ratios.
-HG – High Gear for popping, PG – Power Gear for jigging and XG – Extreme Gear for the fastest retrieve rate.
+The most recent version of the Stella SW is available in 8 sizes, ranging from a 5,000 to the new monster 30,000, and comes in one or more of the three gearing ratios.
+HG – High Gear for popping; PG – Power Gear for jigging; and XG – Extreme Gear for the fastest retrieve rate.

 The gearing ratio can be found at the end of the model number, for example, STL8000SWBHG.

-Now let’s dig into the details and see what makes a Stella SW a Stella SW and if it is worth the money that is commanded for it.
+Now let’s dig into the details and see what makes a Stella SW a Stella SW and if it is worth the money commanded.

 Features